WayneMRoseberry/apidumper/README.md

 - `--dumpDistinctValues` or `-d`: Comma-separated list of property names to show all distinct values as JSON arrays (optional, requires `--dumpSchemaReport`)
 - `--reportFile` or `-f`: Write the schema report to the specified file instead of console (optional, requires `--dumpSchemaReport`)
 - `--generateJson` or `-g`: Generate JSON data from a schema report file based on configurable rules (standalone mode, alternative to API mode)
+- `--rule` or `-r`: Specify which rule to use for JSON generation (if not specified, all rules are executed)
 - `--help` or `-h`: Display help message

 ## Features